filamentphp/filament/packages/support/docs/03-icons.md

 - `forms::components.repeater.actions.reorder` - Trigger button of a reorder action in a repeater item
 - `forms::components.select.actions.create-option` - Trigger button of a create option action in a select field
 - `forms::components.select.actions.edit-option` - Trigger button of an edit option action in a select field
+- `forms::components.text-input.actions.hide-password` - Trigger button of a hide password action in a text input field
+- `forms::components.text-input.actions.show-password` - Trigger button of a show password action in a text input field
 - `forms::components.wizard.completed-step` - Completed step in a wizard

 ### Table Builder icon aliases